 By answering this question you can better understand the key functionality needed for your meeting to be successful.
 Do you need everyone in the meeting to work on content collaboratively?
 If so, Google Docs is a great platform for this.
 Do you need to see people’s reactions?
 Then video conferencing is a must.
 Will other team members need to present?
 Do you need to demo something?
 If that’s the case then a platform with screen sharing software is paramount.

 Ultimately, the right tool will depend on the meeting objective.
-That being said, most virtual meetings will benefit from a platform that has video and audio functionality.
+That being said, most effective remote meetings will benefit from a platform that has video and audio functionality.
 According to research, 55% of communication is body language, while another 38% is tone of voice—which means a video meeting platform is likely to be most effective.

 The number of people attending the meeting will also help determine the most appropriate online meeting tool.
 Often tools which are very effective for one-on-one conversations aren’t always the best option when running a transatlantic meeting for 30 people.
 You need to ensure the platform you choose is designed for large meetings to limit the risk of interruption or disconnections.